aapit/ansible-ubuntu-workhorse/README.md

 # About
-This is my Ansible setup to provision a 'workhorse' Ubuntu (latest version, non-LTS) machine.
+This is my Ansible setup to provision a 'workhorse' Ubuntu (latest version LTS) machine.
-Note: Might be perceived as highly opinionated / biased / personal.
-But then again, I get that a lot about myself, too ;)

 # Installation
 ## 1. Ubuntu